The largest award in the history of the SEC Whistleblower Program—more than $30 million—was paid to an international whistleblower.

-The economy is global.
-And so is securities fraud.
+The economy is global, and sadly, so is securities fraud.

-In recognition of this reality, the SEC Whistleblower Program applies to violations of the U.S. securities laws, those violations may occur anywhere in the world, regardless of a whistleblower’s individual citizenship.
-While each case is different and jurisdictional issues can be complex, organizations (or individuals) may be subject to SEC jurisdiction if they have investors, investments, operations, employees or clients in the United States.
-In short, international securities violations and violators may well be enforceable by law enforcement and regulatory authorities in the United States, due to their long extraterritorial jurisdictional reach.
+While the SEC Whistleblower Program applies to violations of the U.S. securities laws, those violations may occur anywhere in the world.
+While each case is different and jurisdictional issues can be complex, organizations (or individuals) may be subject to SEC jurisdiction if they have investors, investments, operations, employees, or clients in the United States.

-Whistleblowers come from all walks of life and every corner of the globe are coming forward.
+Fortunately, whistleblowers from all walks of life and every corner of the globe are coming forward.
 By the thousands.

-Recognized as pioneers in the field, in addition to our work representing international clients, we are regularly called upon to advise and comment on corporate integrity, securities enforcement and whistleblower related matters in foreign jurisdictions.
-By way of example, see our UK Media Roundtable, where we examined parallel regulatory developments and key considerations in the US and ‘across the pond.’
+Recognized as pioneers in the field, in addition to our work representing international clients, we are regularly called upon to advise and comment on securities enforcement and whistleblower related matters in foreign jurisdictions.
+By way of example, in recent years, we have made presentations at the United Nations, UK House of Commons, Australian Parliament, and numerous international business and law schools.